-Two days after the breakout of violence Boris Yeltsin introduced the state of emergency on the territory of the North Ossetian SSR and the Ingush Republic84 and established a temporary federal governmental body - Provisional Administration in Ingushetia and North Ossetia.
-In the midst of the conflict, Ruslan Aushev, a 38 year old ethnic Ingush general-major of the Soviet Army, awarded the "Hero of USSR" medal for combat actions in Afghanistan, at the time an MP to the Supreme Soviet of the USSR from Primorsky Kraj arrived in the republic.
+Two days after the breakout of violence Boris Yeltsin introduced the state of emergency on the territory of North Ossetian SSR and the Ingush Republic82 and established a temporary federal governmental body - Provisional Administration in Ingushetia and North Ossetia.
+In the midst of the conflict, Ruslan Aushev, a 38 year old ethnic Ingush general-major of the Soviet Army, awarded "Hero of USSR" for combat actions in Afghanistan, at the time an MP to the Supreme Soviet of USSR from Primorsky Kraj arrived in the republic.
 In November he was appointed the head of the Provisional Administration in Ingushetia.

-On February 28, 1993 Aushev was elected President of Ingushetia (he was the only candidate to run), having received 99, 94% of votes with the voter turnout being 92.66%85.
+On February 28, 1993 Aushev was elected the President of Ingushetia (he was the only candidate to run), having received 99, 94% votes with the voter's turnout of 92.66% 83.